myportfolio-tech/trivia/Rubric.md

 	• [ x ] Create a POST endpoint to get questions based on a search term.
 It should return any questions for whom the search term is a substring of the question.

 	• [ x ] Create a POST endpoint to get questions to play the quiz.
 This endpoint should take category and previous question 				parameters and return a random questions within the given category, if provided, and that is not one of the previous 			questions.

 ### Handle common errors

 	• [ x ] Project handles common errors using the @app.errorhandler decorator function to format an API friendly JSON error response
     • [ x ] Passes all provided tests related to error handling

+### Unittest Flask Application

+	• [ x ] Import and utilize unittest library to test each endpoint for expected success and error behavior.
+Each endpoint should 		have at one test for the expected behavior and tests for error handling if applicable.
+    • [ x ] Project includes tests to ensure CRUD operations are successfu